 Answering before listening is both stupid and rude.
 Proverbs 18:13 MSG Half-eared listening is the kind that “presumes already to know what the other person has to say.
 It is an impatient, inattentive listening…and is only waiting for a chance to speak and thus get rid of the other person.”
 This kind of poor listening diminishes…

-Third Sunday of Advent Isaiah 35:1-10 There will be a highway called the Holy Road.No one rude or rebellious is permitted on this road.It’s for God’s people exclusively— impossible to get lost on this road.
+Make Your Way Home Isaiah 35:1-10 There will be a highway called the Holy Road.No one rude or rebellious is permitted on this road.It’s for God’s people exclusively— impossible to get lost on this road.
 Not even fools can get lost on it.No lions on this road, no dangerous wild animals—Nothing and no one dangerous or threatening.
 Only the redeemed will walk…

-Climb a Tree
+Healthy Practices: Climb a Tree

 Zaccheaus in the Sycamore Tree I am drawn to the story of Zacchaeus, a well-loved children’s Bible Story, because he climbed a tree to get a better view of Jesus above the crowds.
 When I was a kid, my brother Bruce and I played outside all day and climbed many trees.
 Bruce was small…

-Light a Candle
+Healthy Practices: Light a Candle

 And Look into Your Heart When we look into the heart,May our eyes have the kindnessAnd reverence of candlelight.
 For Light, John O’Donohue Lighting candles has been a wonderful morning practice to intentionally open my day and spirit to the sacred place of connection with God.
 I love candles, so I thought, why not try…

-Fall Habits: Life in the Presence
+Fall Practices: Life in the Presence

 Rhythms, Resources and other Holy Habits, Part 2 In my sorrows, Lord, walk with meIn my sorrows, Lord, walk with meWhen the shades of life are falling LordI want Jesus to walk with meAll along my pilgrim journeyI want Jesus to walk with me African American Spiritual There are days that all of us wake…